unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

-Each open source software project runs on the collective motivations of all of its participants.
+Each open-source software project runs on the collective motivations of all of its participants.
 Some of those participants may be "volunteers" (in the sense of not being paid directly for their work in the project, although even then the project is often of economic